greyshaman/runen/README.md

 The dendrite that receives the signal that has passed through the restriction has a weight parameter.
 The weight can be positive (arousal) or negative (inhibition), and the signal value is multiplied by this weight.

 The neuron asynchronously processes the signal from the dendrite and combines it with other signals received from other dendrites.
 This accumulation occurs before the neuron is reset, which happens when all signals from activated axons arrive or when a repeated signal arrives at the dendrite.
-When the neuron resets data from the adder, it transmits the accumulated value to the axon and writes a single value to the adder.
+When the neuron resets data from the adder, it transmits the accumulated value to the axon and writes a bias value to the adder.
 Thus, even if the neuron receives a zero incoming signal, it still outputs a signal when reset.

 The axon transmits the positive signal received from the adder to all the synapses connected to it.